 Just like the core WordPress codebase must be updated, themes and plugins should also be updated when vulnerabilities are discovered.
 This requirement puts pressure on developers to patch their software, so the WordPress site owner should only install themes and plugins with an active developer who has not quit supporting the plugin code.

-Even popular plugins have vulnerabilities, but most of the developers will continue patching support to attract users.
+Even popular plugins have vulnerabilities, but most developers will continue patching support to attract users.
 As you search for a plugin or theme, always choose software that has an active developer and frequent updates, especially security updates.
 It is also crucial that you use reputable sources to download these themes and plugins.

 When code passes SQL queries to the backend database, it must be validated to avoid SQL injection.
 SQL injection attacks take advantage of poorly coded plugins and themes and send malicious statements to the database.
 These statements allow the attacker to execute queries, delete data, and potentially elevate privileges.
 The most serious security issue is that attackers can hide malware within the database for reinfection and to maintain a persistent threat.